PrairieLearn/PrairieLearn/docs/assessment.md

 ### Managing groups

 Instructors can manage groups on the "Groups" tab of an assessment.
+This page allows instructors to create individual groups, delete existing groups, and add or remove users from groups.

-To create specific groups, upload a CSV file in the following format:
+To create groups in bulk, upload a CSV file in the following format:

 ```csv
 groupName,UID